Why Study Christian Education and Ministry?

 The Christian Education and Ministry major meets the undergraduate requirements for seminary study suggested by the Association of Theological Schools in the United States and Canada (ATS).

-During your junior year, you can apply for the master’s degree program in Christian Formation and Ministry with concentration in Student Development.
+During your junior year, you can apply for the master’s degree program in Higher Education and Student Development with concentration in Student Development.
 Accepted students begin graduate work during their senior year and complete the program in the year following graduation.

 Any undergraduate student may pursue a certificate in one of these three areas:

 - Leadership Certificate: Equipping emerging leaders to deepen transformation, cultivate character, develop practical leadership skills, and utilize those skills in leadership of self and others.

 - Youth Ministry Certificate: Equipping and empowering students for leadership in disciple-making youth ministry.

 Why Study Christian Education and Ministry at Wheaton?